mlabs-haskell/plutip/transition-node-version.md

 The `local-cluster` executable expects a sinlge argument for Plutip's working directory.
 In order to match the default settings that Docker will be using, `./temp` should be used as the working directory.
 An alternative directory can be used, you will just need to one of two options when starting docker.

 Wait until the setup for the `local-cluster` has finished, before continuing.
+Path to node socket will be printed to terminal.

 ## Connecting Separate Cardano Node
 ### With Docker